adam3smith/workshops/Presentations/citation-styles.md

 * Limited support for journal abbreviations

-#Basic Structure of a CSL style
+#Basic structure of a CSL style
 * CSL is an XML language - it looks a lot like html.
 Like webpages, CSL styles are built up of nested nodes.
 * `<style>` The parent of all other nodes. contains basic info and "global" options such as default language
 * `<info>` section contains name of style and other identifiers